Gerenciar eventos de toque em um ViewGroup

 public boolean onInterceptTouchEvent(MotionEvent ev) {

-* This method JUST determines whether we want to intercept the motion.
+// This method only determines whether you want to intercept the motion.

 final int action = MotionEventCompat.getActionMasked(ev);